Ron Huberman

-Ron Huberman is an American entrepreneur and current CEO/Co-Founder of Benchmark Analytics, a provider of an evidenced-based public safety management system, featuring early warning and intervention analytics software for law enforcement agencies throughout the U.S. He spent 16 years in Chicago city government, with the first nine years in the Chicago Police Department.
+Ron Huberman (born November 26, 1971) is an American entrepreneur and current CEO/Co-Founder of Benchmark Analytics, a provider of an evidenced-based public safety management system, featuring early warning and intervention analytics software for law enforcement agencies throughout the U.S. He spent 16 years in Chicago city government, with the first nine years in the Chicago Police Department.
 He started as a beat cop, advancing to Assistant Deputy Superintendent, where he created one of the country’s most advanced policing technology systems, including community-based strategies to help decrease crime on the streets.
 He also headed up Chicago’s Office of Emergency Management and Communications, bringing rapid change to that agency following the September 11 attacks on America.
 He is also the former chief executive officer and superintendent of Chicago Public Schools (2009–2010).
 Prior to heading the CPS, Huberman served as president of the Chicago Transit Authority.

 Early life and education

 Born in Tel Aviv, Israel, on November 26, 1971, Huberman is the son of Holocaust survivors.
 He and his family moved to Oak Ridge, Tenn., when his father, a cancer researcher, began working at the Oak Ridge National Laboratory.
 Huberman attended the University of Wisconsin–Madison, graduating with a bachelor's degree in psychology and English in 1994.
 After graduation, he joined the Chicago Police Department where he initially served as a beat officer.
-While working full-time as a Chicago police officer, Huberman attended night classes at the University of Chicago and earned two advanced degrees in 2000, a Master of Social Work from the School of Social Service Administration and a Master of Business Administration from the university's Graduate School of Business (now the Booth School of Business).
+While working full-time as a Chicago police officer, Huberman attended night classes at the University of Chicago and earned two advanced degrees in 2000, a Master of Social Work from the School of Social Service Administration (now Crown Family School of Social Work, Policy, and Practice) and a Master of Business Administration from the university's Graduate School of Business (now the Booth School of Business).
 Huberman was a recipient of The Paul & Daisy Soros Fellowships for New Americans and an Albert Schweitzer Fellow while attending the University of Chicago.